hyperscaledesignhub/RealtimeDataPlatform/aws-infra-1milion-mps/producer-load/AVRO_DOCKER_SETUP.md

 - Updated documentation to reflect AVRO as default format

 ### 4. Updated Dependencies
-- Copied the latest target directory with AVRO-enabled IoTPerformanceProducer
+- Copied the latest libs directory (renamed from target) with AVRO-enabled IoTPerformanceProducer
 - Updated pulsar-sensor-perf script
+- **Note**: The compiled libraries are stored in `libs/` directory instead of `target/` to allow Git tracking

 ## Usage